 - 1. Update the CHANGELOG.md and the version.py via python make_release.py.
-This also prepares the release commit message - 2.
+This also prepares the release commit message. - 2.
 Create a release commit: git commit -eF RELEASE_COMMIT_MSG.md. - 3.
-Tag that commit: git tag -s {{version}} -eF RELEASE_TAG_MSG.md. - 4.
-Push both: git push && git push --tags - 5.
+Push commit: git push. - 4.
 CI now builds a source and a wheels package which it pushes to PyPI.
-It also creates a GitHub release.
+It also creates the corresponding tag and a GitHub release.